Last Updated July 1, 2019

 Your use of the Red Hat Platform is subject to all applicable laws and regulations, and you agree not to violate such laws and/or regulations.
 In addition, you agree not to post, distribute, promote, facilitate or transmit any of the following through use of the Red Hat Platform:

 We are providing access to the Red Hat Platform for the purposes generally described on the Red Hat website relevant to the specific Red Hat Services and not for the purpose of interfering with other users' enjoyment or to harass third parties.
 For these reasons, you are prohibited from actions such as the following:

-While we strive to make our service as useful as possible, we don't support all workload profiles on the Red Hat OpenShift® Online free service.
+While we strive to make our service as useful as possible, we don't support all workload profiles on the Red Hat Online Services offered as a free service.
 Distributed processing or other activities that continuously exhaust a specific resource (e.g. CPU, Network, Memory) are not allowed.
 Applications are allowed to consume available resources for a short period of time, but not continuously.
 If you have questions about your use case, feel free to contact us.